 For grown-ups, my favourite chocolate is Seed & Bean.
-As a treat, it’s not pricey.
-You can pick up a bar for less than £3 a bar (also at Ethical Superstore).
+This delicious palm oil-free chocolate can be picked for less than £3 a bar (also at Ethical Superstore).

 What’s also to love is that each bar is completely plastic-free and home-compostable.
-The outer paper layer can be placed in your recycling bin or in your home composter, whilst the inner foil layer is also home compostable.
+The outer paper layer can be placed in your recycling bin or in your home composter, whilst the inner foil layer is also home-compostable.
 This is because the inner foil is made from Natureflex, a specially sourced, flexible cellulose film that is made from eucalyptus wood pulp.
 I think this makes for a great eco-friendly stocking filler – I’d certainly be delighted to find a bar in my stocking!

 Please note, Soul & Soap have to send their bath bombs packaged in a recyclable wrap.
 Without protective wrapping, the bomb would get moist and fall apart.
 Therefore the recyclable plastic film can be recycled either with your normal kerbside recycling collection or at recycling stations that accept low-density polyethylene (LDPE).

 I saw this line graph once, which I absolutely cannot find now, that essentially shows how the excitement level of receiving socks rises exponentially the older you get.
 And I couldn’t help but nod my head in agreement.
 I flipping love receiving a great pair of socks.
 Popping a practical filler in a stocking, that you’ll use time and time again is a perfect eco-friendly option.

 Ethical kids retailer Frugi has a variety of really bright and colourful kid’s socks that would make for a fun eco-friendly stocking filler with staying power.
 These socks start from £8.50 for a pack of two socks, up to £12 for a pack of three.
 These are made ethically and with GOTS-certified 90% organic cotton.